EddieTrey/CMPINF0010-Final-Project/README.md

 ## Overview
 A three-person project using Python3, Jupyter Notebook, geopandas, and the pandas library to answer the question, "What is the "best" neighborhood in Pittsburgh?"

+## Conclusion
+`Wentao Wu`: According to my analysis, Central Business District is the best Neighbourhood - Downtown.
+My data analysis also has some shortcomings.
+We consider the living experience of the residents, but my results show that the most convenient area for the Internet is dowtown, which has a large number of companies.
+It's not a residential area.
+In addition, the effect will be better if the population and area of each neighborhood are analyzed.